section-engineering-education/engineering-education/content/articles/how-to-build-a-task-manager-with-angular/index.md

     ng serve -o
     ```

-The `ng serve` command sets up the server, observes the files, and rebuilds the app as you make changes to those files.
+The `ng serve` command sets up the server, observes the files, and rebuilds the app as you change those files.

 ### Create a component